 Neoclassical Architecture in Nice, France

-The most notable example of neo-classical architecture in Nice is the Place Masséna, which was built on the plans of Joseph Vernier from 1835.
-At that time, the Paillon river crossed Nice and was flowing f into the Mediterranean Sea, with its estuary not far from where the current place is located.
+The most notable example of neo-classical architecture in Nice is the Place Masséna.
+It was built on the plans of Joseph Vernier from 1835.
+At that time, the Paillon river crossed Nice and was flowing into the Mediterranean Sea.
+Its estuary is not far from where the current place is located.
 During this period, the city was mainly concentrated on the left bank of the river, where the old city is located.
 The idea was to extend the city onto the opposite bank.
-An extensive urban planning program was undertaken, which included a construction of a new bridge, called Pont Neuf, and a large square on the right bank.
+An extensive urban planning program was undertaken, which included the construction of a new bridge, called Pont Neuf, and a large square on the right bank.

 Although the Paillon River still crosses Nice, some of its parts, including the estuary, have been subsequently covered due to flooding and the bridge has been demolished.
 This allowed for an enlargement of Place Masséna.

 While wandering by the seaside, one can find some more neoclassical buildings.
-The Quai des Etats-Unis, for example, is known for its Royal Gate with large columns.
-Not far from here, one can see main pillars of the Naval Gallery or Galleries Ponchettes.
-The Opera House, located near Cours Saleya, was destroyed and rebuilt in 1826 and became an important building in the history of neoclassical style in the city.
+We know the Quai des Etats-Unis, for example, for its Royal Gate with large columns.
+Not far from here, one can see the main pillars of the Naval Gallery or Galleries Ponchettes.
+The Opera House is located near Cours Saleya, was destroyed and rebuilt in 1826.
+It then became an important building in the history of the neoclassical style in the city.

 Further away, in the heights of Nice, Villa des Palmiers (better known as the Marble Palace) is just as famous for its architecture.
 Its facade is made of Carrara marble and was built stone by stone.
-Its neoclassical style was inspired by the Italian Renaissance.
+Its neoclassical style is inspired by the Italian Renaissance.
 The building contains the municipal archives of Nice but the park is open to the public free of charge.
-The space is adorned with numerous statues of stone and bronze.
+Space is adorned with numerous statues of stone and bronze.

-Towards the Quartier de la Libération, there is the Gare du Sud.
-Prosper Bobin designed this building with other architects, such as André Biancheri, Nadine Clément, Paul Ravaux and Jean-loup Rouber, to make it the terminus Grasse-Nice and Digne-Nice.
+Towards the Quartier de la Libération is the Gare du Sud.
+It is an exquisite example of Neoclassical Nice architecture.
+Prosper Bobin designed this building with other architects.
+Other architects are André Biancheri, Nadine Clément, and Paul Ravaux.
+Jean-loup Rouber designed the terminus Grasse-Nice and Digne-Nice.
 It was abandoned for a long time but has since been renovated.
 Moreover, in this neighbourhood located at the top of the boulevard Jean Médecin, we can find some residential buildings in a chic, neoclassical style.

-The city of Nice is well known for its mix of architectural style.
-Strongly inspired by Italian history and its art, Nice welcomes in its streets, vestiges with incomparable lines and thus leaves the possibility for tourists as well as inhabitants to be able to immerse themselves a little more in its cultural environment.
+We know and love the city of Nice for its mix of architectural styles.
+Strongly inspired by Italian history and its art, Nice welcomes in its streets.
+Its vestiges are adorned with incomparable lines.
+This leaves the possibility for tourists as well as inhabitants.
+Everyone can immerse themselves a little more in its cultural environment.